CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Missions-Addressable-By-Rideshare.png){: width="600" .align-center}
 + Planet Labs launches example

-In the past 5 years (2018-2023), 55 dedicated small sat launches have occured exlucing Chinese rockets.
+In the past 5 years (2018-2023), 55 dedicated small sat launches have occured exluding Chinese rockets.
 By my criteria, 11 of these missions could have been completed through launching on a commercial rideshare mission.
 However, five of these appear to perfer a dedicated launch and the remaining six are more well suited for a rideshare mission on a medium launch vehicle.

 These missions are (Rocket, Payload):
 1. Electron - Dove/Lemurs
 2. Electron - CICERO 10/Lemurs
 3. Electron - ALE-2